 The thermometers were all accurate to one another and the oral thermometer when used according to the directions and tips.
 Unfortunately, many of the infrared thermometers' directions are convoluted, include many restrictions, and require ideal circumstances that most parents are likely unaware of or forget, even if they read the instructions on first use.
 As a result, we easily produced multiple inaccurate readings from most of the competition simply by using the thermometers in a way we think most parents naturally will.
 For example, we stored some of the thermometers in a bathroom overnight and then took them to an air-conditioned room to take a child's temperature the following morning.
-The temperature was 0.5-2 degrees different than the oral thermometer result of the same child at the same time.
+The temperature was 0.5-2 degrees different from the same child's oral thermometer result at the same time.
 This discrepancy is likely because we broke the thermometer rule of being in the same room as the child for 30 minutes before use.
 This is a condition almost all of the thermometers in our lineup recommend to ensure an accurate reading.
 We also used them in a room with an air conditioner, something many of the user manuals recommended against.
 However, we believe this will occur in real life, along with a heater or fan use.
 Two degrees of inaccuracy are the difference between a healthy child and a doctor's appointment or an appointment and the ER.
 As a result of our testing, we believe the average parent will use the baby and kids' thermometers in the same way.
 We feel it is best to have an oral/rectal thermometer to double-check your infrared readings if your little one is on the cusp of a fever.
 Should the infrared thermometer provide information that feels inaccurate, you can take a second reading with the oral/rectal thermometer for a more reliable, accurate result.
-This method could prove critical when deciding if your child should go to school or stay home.
+This method could prove critical when deciding whether your child should attend school or stay home.